vasiliyaltunin/chess-merida-font/docs/README.md

 ### Chess iconic font and CSS toolkit

-Font Awesome is a full suite of all chess pieces icons for easy scalable vector graphics on websites.
+Chess Merida Font is a full suite of all chess pieces icons for easy scalable vector graphics on websites.
 It based on on Chess Merida font by Armando Hernandez Marroquin (see /sources folder for full info).

 Get started with this [tutorial](https://vasiliyaltunin.github.io/chess-merida-font/tutorial)